RamiroAcostaDev/RamiroAcostaDev/README.md

 ## Hi, I'm Ramiro👋
 👨‍💻 Passionate developer focused on continuous learning to provide solid and innovative web solutions.

-🛠️ Currently working on a severance calculation app for a group of lawyers, one of the freelance projects that demonstrate my capabilities: [GitHub Repository](https://github.com/RamiroAcostaDev/liquidador-indemnizaciones.git).
+🛠️ Currently working on a severance pay calculation app for a group of lawyers, one of the freelance projects that demonstrate my capabilities: [GitHub Repository](https://github.com/RamiroAcostaDev/liquidador-indemnizaciones.git).

 🔍 I seek to be part of collaborative environments that challenge and enhance my skills.